ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/android-sdk/android-dependency.md

 Finally, sync gradle and it should be all done.

 You can now navigate to your application module and begin developing your streaming application.
-If needed, you can edit any of the Android SDK files within the webrtc-android-sdk module, and your changes will be applied.
+If needed, you can edit any of the Android SDK files within the `webrtc-android-framework`, and your changes will be applied.